 In this section, we demonstrate an efficient hardware implementation to recognize the formal grammar that expresses the attack signatures shown in the previous section.
-The proposed logic required by SCRAP involves less than 200 bytes of storage (for a 4-way superscalar processor) and is located at the commit stage of the pipeline off of the critical timing path.
+The proposed logic required by SCRAP is located at the commit stage of the pipeline off of the critical timing path.
 In the subsections below, we describe the components of SCRAP, building from a single state machine towards developing the complete solution.
 This is a standard exercise of translating the language grammar into the hardware implementation; however, because up to four instructions commit every cycle, we introduce an optimization that significantly simplifies the logic without having any adverse impact on the performance.

-7.1.
-SCRAP State Machine
+7.1 The SCRAP State Machine

 The SCRAP state machine is shown in Figure 8.
-We use a counter to keep track of the current gadget length, and a comparator to decide whether it is above the gadget length threshold.
+We use a counter to keep track of the current gadget length, and a comparator to decide whether the counter is above the gadget length threshold.
 When a gadget end is detected (w or x event in the language), the gadget length is used to transition through the shown finite state machine.
 The remaining step to implement the push down automata is to note that when a call instruction is encountered, we push the current state number to the shadow stack.
 This number is restored when a return instruction is encountered.